KidSpyral/SQACA1V4/TaskEstimationScrum.md

 Solution testing and refinement is a crucial stage in the innovation process, where you validate and improve your ideas based on feedback, data, and experimentation.

 ### Challenges
-Challenge: Regularly calibrating estimation practices and refining them can be time-consuming and resource-intensive.
+•  Regularly calibrating estimation practices and refining them can be time-consuming and resource-intensive.
 Explanation: Teams need to periodically review their estimation techniques, adjust them based on historical data, and ensure consistency across Sprints.
 Calibration involves fine-tuning the team’s estimation process to account for changes in team dynamics, technology, and domain knowledge.
 Impact: Inaccurate estimations due to lack of calibration can lead to missed deadlines or inefficient resource allocation.